-- Reduce background activities such as children, pets or coworkers.
+- Reduce background activities such as children, pets, or coworkers.

 - Log on early before each video or conference call to confirm that all your tools are working properly.
-It is unprofessional to join a meeting late, but especially due to lack of foresight to test your equipment.
+It is unprofessional to join a meeting late, but especially due to a lack of foresight to test your equipment.

 - Equipment to test: internet connection and WI-FI, conferencing tool, camera, speakers, microphone, desktop sharing

 - As a presenter, strategize your presentation method – standing, sitting, camera centered.
-Consider if you will be sharing slides or desktop. *If sharing your desktop, make sure to exit other programs or browsers and silence alerts.
+Consider if you will be sharing slides or desktops. *If sharing your desktop, make sure to exit other programs or browsers and silence alerts.